Academic – The general name given to university staff who are involved in teaching the course content to students.

 Alumni – A person who successfully completes a course from university then becomes an alumnus of that university.

-Bachelor’s degree – The type of undergraduate qualification students are awarded after successfully completing a 3 or 4 year university or college degree.
+Bachelor’s degree – The type of undergraduate qualification students are awarded after successfully completing a 3 or 4 year university degree.
 Bachelor’s degrees have a range of titles including Bachelor of Arts (BA), Bachelor of Engineering (BEng), Bachelor of Science (BSc), Bachelor of Education (BEd), Bachelor of Law (LLB) etc. See a list of undergraduate courses.

 Campus – The place where the university buildings and sometimes accommodation sits.
 At Cardiff Met University, we have two main campuses – Llandaff Campus and Cyncoed Campus.